 A Depression peatland dominated by Dwarf birch (Betula nana), fewflower sedge (Carex pauciflora) and Sphagnum fuscum on the pitted outwash surface west of Goose Bay State Game Refuge.

-NWI and HGM
+NWI and LLWW

-The LLWW Hydrogeomorphic classification of Tiner (2003) would place Depression wetlands into its Terrene Basin isolated wetland category.
+The LLWW Hydrogeomorphic classification of Tiner (2003) would place Depression wetlands into its Terrene Basin Isolated wetland category.

-Numbers in paraentheses indicate number of samples.
+Numbers in parentheses indicate number of samples.